• Skip to primary navigation

 Opening Your Brokerage Account

 After making your choice, familiarize yourself with the fee structure of your broker.
-Determine what is the optimal amount to invest every time and see if you can achieve that every transaction.
+Determine what is the optimal amount to invest every time and see if you can achieve that in every transaction.
 Do not be daunted by the account opening process.
 Just visit your broker’s office and you’ll be surprised how easy it is.
 The usual account opening fee is RM10.
+Brokers in 2025 no longer charger account opening fees.. they’re usually waived.

 The required documents are: